Assessment Tool First Aid Burn Degrees Recovery Prevention Blog Consultation

 COVER with clean dressing

-Apply a sterile, non-stick dressing or clean plastic wrap (cling film).
+Apply a sterile, non-stick dressing or clean plastic wrap.
 Do NOT pop blisters.
-Do NOT apply adhesive bandages directly to burned skin.

 4